Bridging the gap between the lab bench and real life.

-The mission of the Center for Infectious Diseases (CID) is to address public health concerns of the citizens of our state by providing infrastructure and administrative support for multidisciplinary and coordinated research, teaching, and community service programs; to foster epidemiological and biomedical research and training in infectious diseases; and to encourage international collaborative research efforts addressing infectious disease problems of mutual concern.
+The mission of the Center for Infectious Diseases (CID) is to address public health concerns of the citizens of Texas by providing infrastructure and administrative support for multidisciplinary and coordinated research, teaching and community service programs.
+We foster epidemiological and biomedical research and training, and international collaborative research efforts aimed at infectious diseases

 - Cryptosporidium infections of healthy and HIV-infected individuals